open-crosspost/open-crosspost-proxy-service/README.md

 ## Integration

-This project provides two packages to help you integrate with the Crosspost API:
+This project provides packages to help you integrate with the Crosspost API:

+> **🔄 Migration Notice**: The SDK has been migrated to a plugin-based architecture using the every-plugin framework.
+The plugin provides the same functionality with better modularity and remote loading capabilities.

 ### @crosspost/types